MatthewSteen/MS-AREN-6960-Masters-Report/report/masters_report.md

 __Figure x.
 Measure P1 Optimization Results__

-The annual energy use intensity and energy cost savings for the optimized demand limit of 239.65 kW is shown in Figures x. and x. below, which showed a savings of -6.9% and 9.2% respectively.
+The annual energy cost and use savings for the optimized demand limit of 239.65 kW is shown in Figures x. and x. below, which showed a savings of 9.2% and -6.9% respectively.
 This measure saved demand costs at the expense of increased natural gas cost and consumption, which shows up under the Generators end use in EnergyPlus.

 ![image](images/measure_p1_energy_cost_savings.png)